Practice makes progress.

 These rides aim to develop road riding experience, in a reasonably controlled environment, and provide the chance for some longer kilometres in the legs for the older juniors and adults alike.

-Non-riding parents are asked to remain at Lilies Cafe, or go for a walk nearby, so they can lend a hand, or come and pick up any riders, in need.
+Non-riding parents are asked to remain at Lilies Cafe, or go for a walk nearby, so they can lend a hand or come and pick up any riders who are in need.

 We run three groups, based on speed and road riding experience.

 43kms involving some rolling hills on the road through Ermington and laps of Sydney Olympic Park.